solidi/hl-mods/workspace/redist/readme.txt

 - Nexon for the HD arcade cabinet, and updated skins by Napoleon
 - International Minds for select base skeletal animations https://www.moddb.com/mods/crack-life/downloads/crack-life-anniversary-v11
 - The Counter-Strike team for the skylake_ skybox used in frostmill
-- Iconfinder and other sites for game icons https://www.iconfinder.com
+- Iconfinder, thenounproject, and other sites for game icons https://www.iconfinder.com
 - Biggs for the respawning func_breakable tutorial https://web.archive.org/web/20080915083720/http://hlpp.thewavelength.net/tuts/respawnentities.txt